 vi.
 In the case of an indefinite deferral OTO will consider whether continued deferral is appropriate.
 In particular OTO will need to be satisfied that if the history of the field ever needed to be created the old participator would be in a position to do so.
 Notwithstanding this requirement, OTO will not take any responsibility for failure by the old participator.

+Top of page

 Change of RP

 vii.
 Following a change of operator it is normal for the Board to appoint the new operator as RP.
 The new RP may have difficulty in preparing returns and claims for periods prior to his appointment.
 OTO will seek confirmation that the new RP will be able to make such returns and claims.
 Failing such an assurance and if the companies still wish to continue the benefits of deferral OTO will, with the agreement of all concerned, consider deferring the appointment of the new operator as RP.
 This option will only be available if OTO is satisfied that both the old RP and new RP will be in a position to make the required returns regardless of the length of time that may have elapsed since the date of the change of operator.